-The NULLIF expression is very similar to the CASE expression.
+The NULLIF function is very similar to the CASE expression.
+It returns NULL if the two arguments are equal, and it returns the first argument if they are not equal.
 For example, is equivalent to the following CASE expression:

 '''

 NULLIF(V1,V2)

 '''